Frequently Asked Questions

 Q: Why is it so important to have your health information?

 A: When you have access to your health information, you have the power to seek additional treatment options, to find potential clinical trials, and to share your information for research.
 When it resides only with your medical providers, you are dependent on them to keep it (and most providers do not keep records for more than 10 years); you’re also dependent on them to send it where you need it to go.
-By law health care providers are required to give you copies of your health records – but they are not required to do this immediately (they can take up to 30 days or more in some cases), and they can charge you a reasonable fee to do so.
-Having your health information helps you be more informed and more prepared, and allows you to participate in research to help others.
+By law, health care providers are required to give you copies of your health records – but they are not always required to do this immediately (they can take up to 30 days or more in some cases), and in some cases they can charge you a fee to do so.
+Our team takes on the burden of record collection for you, helping you have your health information to help you be more informed and more prepared, and allow you to participate in research to help others.

 Q: Why was Ciitizen formed?

 A: Ciitizen’s story began in 2018 when founders Anil Sethi and Farid Vij were driven to improve the lives of patients after the loss of Anil’s younger sister to metastatic breast cancer.
 Despite receiving excellent care, her medical records were severely fragmented across many hospitals, handicapping her doctors in providing the best possible treatment due to limited information.

 By establishing direct relationships with patients, Ciitizen began collating health records spanning a patient’s lifetime.
 These records were then organized and integrated into the Ciitizen platform, giving rise to detailed patient and disease profiles.
 Patients were able to share any of their information with doctors and family members for better care, and give consent for their de-identified information to be shared with researchers developing new treatments.